open-telemetry/opentelemetry.io/content/en/docs/languages/js/propagation.md

 node -r ./instrumentation client.js
 ```

-After the client has send data to the server and terminated you should see spans
+After the client has sent data to the server and terminated you should see spans
-being print to the console on both shells.
+in the console output of both shells.

 The output for the client looks like the following: